-But there is actually much more to it than those three categories, with each medium throwing up a range of different formats, each with their own subtle nuances, which could trip-up or unsettle an unsuspecting spokesperson.
+But there is much more to it than those three categories, with each medium throwing up a range of different interview formats, each with its subtle nuances, which could trip up or unsettle an unsuspecting spokesperson.

 Working TV studios can be cluttered with a variety of used and unused equipment, wires and lights.
 While you try and compose yourself, technicians, editors, presenters and producers will be busy whizzing around you.
-There can be a lot to take in and they can sometimes feel chaotic places to be.
+There can be a lot to take in, and they can sometimes feel like chaotic places.

 The best way to prepare for this situation is by removing some of its mystique.
 That’s why we carry out our media training in a realistic studio environment.
 Our broadcast quality studios help spokespeople find their feet in this environment.

-Down-the-line: Due to cost and time challenges this is a favoured format of the rolling 24 hour news channels and is also used on all other TV news programmes.
+Due to cost and time challenges, this is a favoured format of the rolling 24-hour news channels and is also used on all other TV news programmes.

-While these types of interviews are typically shorter than face to face studio ones, they are a particularly challenging and uncomfortable format for spokespeople.
+While these types of media interviews are typically shorter than face-to-face studio ones, they are a particularly challenging and uncomfortable format for spokespeople.

-They will typically find themselves tucked away in a remote studio, needing to use an earpiece and unable to see the person they are talking to.
+They often find themselves tucked away in a remote studio, needing to use an earpiece and unable to see the person they are talking to.

-The doorstep interview: We’ve all seen these interviews on the news programmes.
+We’ve all seen this interview format on news programmes.
 Someone comes out of their home or office to be greeted by a crowd of journalists shouting questions.